 These materials bioaccumulate.
 Which means they enter your body and stay in your fat cells.
 Babies get these accumulations from placenta if their mother is exposed to these during pregnancy.

 The contamination through the air is less compared to other sources.
 Next time your neighbours or municipality workers quickly burn waste they might actually give you depression or asthma or PCOS, or worse- cancer.

-Food in Plastic
+Food in Plastic or Plastic in Food?